 The book I want is not available.
 What are my options?

-Students and staff can request materials not owned or available at McIntyre Library by using Resource Sharing or Interlibrary loan
+Students and staff can request materials not owned or available at McIntyre Library by using UW Request or Interlibrary loan

-The fastest way to get books and other circulating items from libraries in the UW System is through Resource Sharing.
-It typically takes mere days to get you the items you need.
-Try to get your books through Resource Sharing before turning to Interlibrary Loan.
+The fastest way to get books and other circulating items from libraries in the UW System is through UW Request in Library Search.
+Click "Use Get It to request" when you locate a book that is not available in McIntyre Library.
+It typically takes a few days to get you the items you need.
+Try to get your books through UW Request before turning to Interlibrary Loan.

 To request articles, books not available through Resource Sharing, and more from other libraries, log in to ILLiad to submit Interlibrary Loan requests.
 You can also check the status of your pending requests.
 Before submitting this request, please verify that we do not own what you are looking for.

 I am not affiliated with UWEC.
 Can I check out materials?